Nana, Bangkok: Characteristics

-Nana, Bangkok have two different distinct characteristics.
-In the morning you have the rush hour of locals or expats going to work via motorbike or taking the BTS Skytrain.Second you have people drinking coffees in the morning at various different coffee shops such as Coffee Club or Starbucks.
+The area have two different distinct characteristics.
+In the morning you have the rush hour of locals or expats going to work via motorbike or taking the BTS Skytrain.
+Second you have people drinking coffees in the morning at various different coffee shops such as Coffee Club or Starbucks.
 Or some locals cafes in Soi 11 at Nana.

 Nana at night is a completely different story.
 You have plenty of night lifestyle leisure spots in hotels, along the curb-side, and different bars and restaurants.
 Some popular choices to go out in Nana is at Fraser Suite Hotel at Above Eleven.
 Other more popular choices are at are local burger joints such as Bang Bang burgers, or Chen Z Homemade Cafe or a fancy restaurant on the first floor of Mercure Hotel restaurant name Little Fu.

 Background

-Its name is derived from the surname of Lek Nana, a former Thai-Indian politician and real estate entrepreneur, who has the alias "Bangkok landlord", because he owned much of the land in this area and was the first entrepreneur to invest here since the 1970s.
+Its name is derived from the surname of Lek Nana, a former Thai-Indian politician and real estate entrepreneur, who was dubbed as "Bangkok landlord", because he owned much of the land in this area and was the first entrepreneur to invest here since the 1970s.
+In that era, only Nana Nuea was bustling and full of shops and restaurants.
+While on the opposite side, Nana Tai was only residential area.

 The area near the Nana.
 It's the location of Nana BTS station, which located next to Soi Sukhumvit 7 and Sukhumvit soi 11 on the left side.
 You would see a 7-11 and just 200 meters away is Sofitel Hotel.
 And in the surrounding area is also the location of the leading hotels and condominiums.
 It is also home to a large number of shopping centers, restaurants, pubs, bars.
 Including also a residence of foreigners of various nationalities and religions, most prominently Arabs, with many Middle Eastern restaurants and businesses with Arabic labels in Soi Arab.